Nach Hause Family History Trip –Germany Poland and Switzerland

 More Falkenberg KUNZ Information

-I wrote a long email to Alfred KUNZ, thanking him for his website and explaining my excitement.
+I wrote a long email to Alfred KUNZ, (unfortunately, Herr KUNZ passed away in the summer of 2024, before I could meet him), thanking him for his website and explaining my excitement.
 The next morning, he’d responded with a photo of an official notice from the Bavarian Kingdom Intelligenceblatt, an official notification for all persons concerned regarding the immigration of Johann KUNZ and his wife and six children to North America.
 The rough translation:

 #343, published 13 March, 1845